Rio Tinto posts record earnings, buoyed by high ore prices | Malay Mail

-MELBOURNE, Feb 23 ― Australia-based mining giant Rio Tinto today reported record earnings of US$21.4 billion (RM89.6 billion) last year, on the back of soaring iron ore prices and solid demand from China.
+MELBOURNE, Feb 27 — Australia-based mining giant Rio Tinto on Wednesday reported record earnings of US$21.4 billion (RM90 billion) last year, on the back of soaring iron ore prices and solid demand from China.

 Earnings were up 72 per cent versus 2020, reaching the highest levels in Rio’s 149-year history, as iron ore earnings roughly doubled.